Operations Optimization: Strategies, Examples, and 6 Steps for Process Optimization

 You can also use ClickUp Mind Maps to simulate potential improvements and let teams annotate too.

 Debate ideas.
-Propose changes on a document, like ClickUp Docs, inviting team members to review and offer feedback.
+Propose changes on a shared document with ClickUp Docs, inviting team members to review and offer feedback.
 Use the comments feature to debate any improvements you suggest, exploring the pros and cons asynchronously.

 Use the ClickUp Gantt Chart View to visualize the process over time.
 Create before and after views to show the difference process optimization makes.
 This will help teams imagine the potential upside to accepting the change.